Human Rights Council

 Global governance is slipping away from the United Nations.
 Whether it is in managing the Internet, where the UN’s governing structure offers only an advisory role for governments; or climate change, where the most exciting actions are now corporate-led…

-- Categories: Development, Governance, SDGs, WORLDVIEWS
+- Categories: Development, Governance, OPINIONS, SDGs

 - Barbara Crossette